sinanugur/spatial-transcriptomics/README.md

-# scRNA sequencing analysis workflow
+# Spatial transcriptomics analysis workflow
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 Introduction
 ------------

-This is a scRNA-seq analysis pipeline for Visium 10x platform.
+This is a spatial transcriptomics analysis pipeline for Visium 10x platform.
 The pipeline is built in Snakemake and can be run on different platforms and high performance computing (HPC) systems.

 Quick Start Example